 • A satisfactory interview.

 Additional Costs and Information

-Trips and visits to shows and other animal related events are important aspects of the programme, allowing you to appreciate the diverse range of career opportunities and organisations within the sector.
-You will be expected to pay for the cost of student trips and additional enrichment activities via the College shop.
+In addition there will be some costs for trips and visits to shows and other animal related events.
+These are an important aspect of the programme, enabling you to discover the diverse range of career opportunities and organisations within the sector.

 What Could I Do Next?

 Level 2 Diploma in Animal Care